Mayank-Prakash-Sharma18/math-english/content/english-intermediate/tenses/_index.md

 {{% alert note %}}
 be + $V_3$ – passive voice

-We will study active-passive voice is a separate module.
+We will study active-passive voice in a separate module.
 {{% /alert %}}

 {{% alert note %}}